-- enable-updates this determines whether kea-dhcp6 will generate NCRs.
-If missing, this value is assumed to be false, so DDNS updates are disabled.
-To enable DDNS updates set this value to true. - server-ip IP address on which D2 listens for requests.
+- enable-updates As of Kea 1.7.1, this parameter only enables connectivity to kea-dhcp-ddns such that DDNS updates can be constructed and sent.
+It must be true for NCRs to be generated and sent to D2.
+It defaults to false. - server-ip IP address on which D2 listens for requests.
 The default is the local loopback interface at address 127.0.0.1.
 Either an IPv4 or IPv6 address may be specified. - server-port port on which D2 listens for requests.
 The default value is 53001. - sender-ip the IP address which kea-dhcp6 uses to send requests to D2.
 The default value is blank, which instructs kea-dhcp6 to select a suitable address. - sender-port the port which kea-dhcp6 uses to send requests to D2.
-The default value of 0 instructs keadhcp6 to select a suitable port.

-- max-queue-size the maximum number of requests allowed to queue waiting to be sent to D2.
+The default value of 0 instructs kea-dhcp6 to select a suitable port. - max-queue-size the maximum number of requests allowed to queue waiting to be sent to D2.
 This value guards against requests accumulating uncontrollably if they are being generated faster than they can be delivered.
 If the number of requests queued for transmission reaches this value, DDNS updating will be turned off until the queue backlog has been sufficiently reduced.
 The intent is to allow the kea-dhcp6 server to continue lease operations without running the risk that its memory usage grows without limit.
 The default value is 1024. - ncr-protocol the socket protocol to use when sending requests to D2.
-Currently only UDP is supported. - ncr-format the packet format to use when sending requests to D2.
+Currently only UDP is supported. - nor-format the packet format to use when sending requests to D2.
 Currently only JSON format is supported.